ibalejandro/kaggle_projects_base_structure/README.md

 to use other optimizers different from "Adam".
 - Add extra conditional cases to the get_optimizer(model_path) method on the predictor.py file if you want to use other optimizers different from "Adam".
-- Modify the generate_submission_file(test_ids, predictions, submission_path) method on the predictor.py file according
+- Modify the generate_submission_file(predictions, prediction_transformations, test_ids, submission_path) method on the
-to the submission format for the challenge.
+predictor.py file according to the submission format for the challenge.

 - For running your experiment, type on the terminal: